randyb128/SeaData2000/Examples/Temperature/README.md

 # SeaData2000 Temperature Examples
 The SeaData2000 board supports multiple Dallas DS18B20 temperature probes.
-DS18B20 probes like the one's pictured below are readily available from Amazon or other offshore suppliers usually for around $2-3 USD each.
+DS18B20 probes like the one's pictured below are readily available from Amazon or other offshore suppliers usually for around $2-3 USD each with a 1 metre (3 foot) cable.
 There are 2 sets of screw terminals for 2 individual temperature probes but temperature probes can be wired in parallel.
 The temperature probes require no extra modules to be installed.

 <div align="left" markdown="1">
   <img src=".github/TempProbe.jpg" alt="Temperature Probe" width="200"/>